-The independent student self-study survey revealed that only half of the respondents knew about policies for dealing with conflict between teacher and student and between student and student.
-Consequently, the associate dean for student affairs convened required class meetings where she reviewed these policies and pointed out where they can be found.
-She will continue this process by meeting with each student class at the beginning of the academic year.
+Despite their availability in the student handbook and on the Student Affairs web-site, the independent student self-study survey revealed that only half of the respondents felt they knew about policies for dealing with conflict between teacher and student and between student and student.
+Consequently, the associate dean for student affairs reviewed these policies and explicitly pointed out where they can be found in required class meetings with each of the first and second year classes.
+She will continue this process by meeting annually with each student class at the beginning of the academic year.